sidharthdas/JavaCoreTopic/README.md

     Height of BST
     Mirror image of BST

--> For java8 functional interface, refer JavaCoreTopicsImplementation17thJul2021.java8FunctionalInterfaces.
+## -> For java8 functional interface, refer JavaCoreTopicsImplementation17thJul2021.java8FunctionalInterfaces.

--> For logging in Java Stream, use `peek() after stream()` -> 2 main methods of stream() i.e.
+-> For logging in Java Stream, use `peek() after stream()`
+## -> 2 main methods of stream() i.e.
 ```
 stream().takeWhile(Predicate p) // -> It will loop over the array, and pull the data unless the condition matches, once it gets matched, it will stop
 stream().dropWile(Predicate p) // -> It will loop over the array and drop the elements will the condition matches, once it gets matched, it will stop dropping the elements

 ```

--> Map, group by address then find the one with max salary for particular address:
+## -> Map, group by address then find the one with max salary for a particular address:
 ```
 public static void main(String[] args) {